FrenetGatewaydeFretes/docker-nginx-magento19/README.md

 Docker will build the containers and start them.
 You must also map the address _127.0.0.1 local.m1docker.com_ on your hosts file.
 If you don't know how to do that, just google it.
 It's easy!

+### About phpmyadmin

+Here you should create a database named **magento1** The container phpmyadmin should work, but if you have multiple containers use phpmyadmin, you might have some issus.
+For me, I can't make phpmyadmin installed. so I just go to https://www.phpmyadmin.net/downloads/ to download and put it into **/src** to make it work. of cource, if you install phpmyadmin in this way, just comment / remove the phpmyadmin container in the docker-compose.yml file.

 ### First access to project site

 **Before accessing the Magento site**, you must decide if you want to use the sample data or use a clean install.